 Winning examples of visual work instructions

-Scribe is a step-by-step guide generator that does your documenting for you.
+Scribe is a work instructions Chrome extension and desktop app xthat generates your process documentation for you.
 Turn any process into a visual step-by-step guide by simply clicking the extension or desktop app.
 Scribe follows along while you work to create a guide with text and annotated screenshots — instantly!

 Here's a Scribe in action.